bsravanin/TwitteRSS/README.md

 TODO
 ====
-* Bug fixes and usability improvements based on using for a few days.
 * Switch to GET statuses/user_timeline.
 * Add a "register timeline" page and open up access.
 * Fix https://github.com/bear/python-twitter/issues/484, and stop using Status._json.